joomla/accessibility/docs/glossary/glossary-accessibility.md

  * The state of a GUI element.
 For example an element can be active, editable, focusable, focused, selecta ble, selected etc.

 ### Tab order
  Manages the list of element on a page that can have the focus (also known as _tab chain_ and _accessibility hierarchy_).
 These active elements are automatically added to the hierarchy by the browser when it parses the source code.
 By default, elements are added to the hierarchy in the order they appear in the HTML source of the page (source order).
+(Athena ICT)

 ### Technology (Web content)
  Mechanism for encoding instructions to be rendered, played or executed by user agents. _Example_: Some common examples of Web content technologies include HTML, CSS, SVG, PNG, PDF, and JavaScript.

+### Text alternative
+Text that is programmatically associated with non-text content or referred to from text that is programmatically associated with non-text content.
+Programmatically associated text is text whose location can be programmatically determined from the non-text content.
+Example: An image of a chart is described in text in the paragraph after the chart.
+The short text alternative for the chart indicates that a description follows.
+(Athena ICT)

 ### Transcript
  A text only version of what's said in a movie or television program; they are not real time and they generally are limited to speech only; they are not a recommended substitute for captions.